reliablyhq/documentation/docs/guides/how-it-works/scan-resources/index.md

 ```
 <CopyToClipboard />

-Full details for `reliably scan kubernetes` are covered in the
+The full details of the `reliably scan kubernetes` command are covered in the
-[kubernetes scan][reliably-scan-kubernetes] section in the reference documentation.
+[reliably scan kubernetes] section of the reference documentation.

-[reliably-scan-kubernetes]: /reference/cli/reliably-scan-kubernetes/
+[reliably scan kubernetes]:  /docs/reference/cli/reliably-scan-kubernetes/

 ### Kubernetes